Hair Loss in Women:

 3. Minimize scarring in both donor and recipient sites

-About 10 to 20 percent of the patients I see who are concerned with hair loss are female.
+About 10 to 20 percent of the patients seen at the Toronto Hair Transplant Centre who are concerned with hair loss are female.
 For a woman, more so than for a man, hair is a defining point of personal style.
-For a female, losing hair is a traumatic experience.
-Most of the women I see are close to tears when discussing their daily struggle covering up their thinning hair.
-Adding to the problem is the fact that many females feel they have been “brushed off” by their family doctors and dermatologists, who make them feel like they are worrying about something insignificant.
-Of course, what these physicians don’t seem to realize is that the psychological damage caused by hair loss and feeling unattractive can be just as devastating as any serious disease, and in fact, can take an emotional toll that directly affects physical health.
+For most women, losing hair is often a traumatic experience.
+Most of the women can be close to tears when discussing their daily struggle with attempts to cover up their thinning hair.
+Adding to the problem is the fact that many females feel they have been “brushed off” by family doctors and dermatologists, who make them feel like they are worrying about something insignificant.
+Of course, what these physicians don’t seem to realize is that the psychological damage caused by hair loss and feeling self-conscious can be just as devastating as any serious disease, and in fact, can take an emotional toll that directly affects a woman’s physical health.

-The following is an actual letter sent to me by a woman.
-The letter expresses the anguish that I see in so many women who are experiencing hair loss.
+The following is an actual letter sent to us by a female patient.
+The letter expresses the anguish that we see in so many women who are frustrated with the hair loss they are experiencing.

 “I am a 33-year-old female who began noticing gradual loss of hair 10 years ago.
 As time progressed, it became more noticeable and undeniable.
 I found myself trying everything possible to diminish it.
 As my condition worsened, I began to run out of options and began adjusting my activities accordingly (i.e. I would avoid public pools and the beach).
 In my opinion, this is one of the worst forms of mental torture a woman could experience.
 After seeing several doctors, they concluded that my hair loss was due to some chronic physical problems I had, but they offered no help.
 My self-esteem had all but been destroyed, until I met Dr. Robert Jones, of Oakville, Ontario.